mikedenly/mikedenly.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a postdoctoral Research Fellow at the Institute for Advanced Study in Toulouse, France.
+I am a postdoctoral Research Fellow at the Institute for Advanced Study in Toulouse.
 In May 2022, I obtained my Ph.D. in Government at the University of Texas at Austin, where I also served as a Research Fellow at the Innovations for Peace and Development lab.

 My substantive [research](https://mikedenly.com/research/) focuses on the political economy of development, with an emphasis on corruption, foreign aid, and natural resources.
 I also have a separate methodological research agenda that centers on external validity.
 My work appears in the *Annual Review of Political Science* and *Journal of Conflict Resolution*.